AnnaGraphic/asteroids/README.md

 # Asteroids Game in JavaScript

-This is a simple implementation of the classic Asteroids game in JavaScript.
+This is a simple implementation of the classic Asteroids game in JavaScript, forked from <https://github.com/Oliverwebdev/Asteroids>.

+## Refactoring

+- move functions to modules
+- the modules are then imported back into Index.js at the *top* of the file
+- required variables are passed to the modules as arguments
+- in index.js they are called with them
+- some variables must be initialised with value, otherwise they are undefined and throw errors

 ## Instructions